This Deadline review was made after playing through six of the 12 cases.

 - As with the majority of these types of games, once you’ve completed all of the cases, you’re pretty much done with the game.

 Yeah, I don’t have too much to complain about with Deadline.
-It’s a smooth-playing detective game with interesting cases and some fun team set collection mixed in.
+It’s a smooth-playing deduction board game with interesting cases and some fun team set collection mixed in.
 I’ve only had a chance to play half the cases, but I know for sure I’ll be playing the rest of them.

 Not one person I’ve played Deadline with has disliked it.
 In fact, a couple of them like it more than higher-rated detective games like Sherlock Holmes Consulting Detective and Detective: A Modern Crime Board Game.
 I’d say those two games have better writing, but most of Deadline’s cases are just as interesting and they’re much quicker to get through.